Paschalolo/assembly_x86_64_fun_scripts/README.md

-# Writing assembly scripts because why not .
+# Writing assembly scripts from scratch because why not .

 Actually trying to better understand computer hardware , memory and architecture.
 Let the games begin!!!!!!!!!!!